The Complete Guide To Debit Card Transaction Fees: Can You Save Money With PIN Debit?

 Table of Contents

-PIN Debit VS Signature Debit
+Signature Debit VS Pin Debit Network Fees

 Signature debit transactions, on the other hand, bypass the PIN debit networks and are instead routed through the applicable credit card networks for Visa, Mastercard, Discover, or American Express.
 For this reason, they are called offline transactions.
 The standard credit card interchange fees will apply, in addition to any markup charged by your processor.
 Interchange fees usually impose a higher percentage fee, but the per-transaction fees are lower.
 Unlike PIN debit transactions, signature debit transactions will be less expensive to process for smaller ticket sizes.

-However, if you’re concerned about security (and you obviously should be), PIN debit transactions are inherently safer than signature debits.
-Fraudsters attempting to use a stolen debit card are very unlikely to have access to the cardholder’s PIN, but can forge a signature fairly easily.
-In fact, some personal finance advisors now recommend that consumers avoid signing the back of their debit and credit cards entirely, as this just makes it that much easier for someone to copy your signature.
+However, if you’re concerned about security (and you should be), PIN debit transactions are inherently safer than signature debits.
+Fraudsters attempting to use a stolen debit card are very unlikely to have access to the cardholder’s PIN, but they can forge a signature fairly easily.
+Some personal finance advisors now recommend that consumers avoid signing the back of their debit and credit cards entirely, as this makes it that much easier for someone to copy your signature.
 The increased use of touchscreen devices to capture signatures adds to the problem.
 You’ve probably already noticed that it’s very difficult to replicate your own “normal” signature using one of these devices.
 With the increasing security risks surrounding the use of customers’ signatures to authenticate transactions, both Mastercard and Visa have recently dropped the signature requirement for most transactions.

-The most important factors in determining your debit card fees are:
+As for the “interchange” part of the fee, the most important factors in determining your debit card fees are:

-- Issuing Bank Size: With the passage of the Durbin Amendment (see below) in 2011, banks and other financial organizations above a certain size are subject to caps on the fees they can assess for debit transactions.
+- Issuing Bank Size: With the passage of the Durbin amendment (see below) in 2011, banks and other financial organizations above a certain size are subject to caps on the fees they can assess for debit transactions.

 - Signature VS PIN Debit Transactions: As we’ve mentioned above, these two methods of verifying a customer’s identity as the legitimate cardholder will result in significantly different fees being assessed for the same transaction.
 Average ticket size is the most influential factor in determining which option is more affordable than the other.